STUBBS FOOTBALL RESULTS - NBC SVG

-In an earlier match, Top Strikers and Volcanoes played to a 3-3 draw.
-Josh Hunter netted two of the goals for Top Strikers, with the other goal by Shannon Wilkes.
-The goals for Volcanoes were scored by Taj Williams, Mazique Herbert and Hosni Chandler.
+Yesterday afternoon, two goals by Jeron Dopwell helped “BIG TIGGA” Brotherhood to a 5-4 victory over Real Investment Nature Boys in the SAGICOR/HAIROUN South East Football Championship at the Stubbs Playing Field.

-On Saturday, Bonhomme Ghetto Stars beat Teflan Strikers 5-1.
-The goals scorers for Bonhomme Ghetto Stars were Elron Thomas (2), and one each by Orandi James, Dan Laborde and Emmanuel OY-BAN-YA.
-Teflan Strikers goal was converted by Atticus Enville.
+The other goals for “BIG TIGGA” Brotherhood were scored by Joel Jack, Steve Warren and Aaron Jackson, while Deomaji Samuel netted a hat-trick and Mikey Douglas scored one for Real Investment Nature Boys.

-At the same venue, this afternoon, BDO Stubborn Youth will meet 1998 Hillside Rollers at 4:30.
+At the same venue, this afternoon, Teflan Strikers will clash with Volcanoes at 4:30.

 Advertisement